Zilliqa/ZRC/zrcs/zrc-6.md

 **Requirements:**

-- The contract should not be paused.
-Otherwise, it should throw `PausedError`.
+- The contract must not be paused.
+Otherwise, it must throw `PausedError`.
-- `_sender` should be a minter.
-Otherwise, it should throw `NotMinterError`.
+- `_sender` must be a minter.
+Otherwise, it must throw `NotMinterError`.

 **Messages:**